 The derivative control acts like a dampening agent.
 High derivative gain will make the quadcopter converge its error to zero very slowly but is less likely to offshoot its trajectory to negative error.

 In cases where there are external disturbances like wind or presence of unknown errors such as the mass of the quadrotor being unknown, PID control is used, which is a more complex version of the PD control.
+This is how quadcopters work better today.

 The equation for this is u (t) = x’’des (t) + Kv * e’ (t) + Kp * e + Ki